snaskar2/snaskar2/README.md

 (Pronounced  Show-ooh-knock)

-- 😄 I’m currently a BME junior @CityU HK
+- 😄 I’m  a BME junior @CityU HK
 - 🌱 I’m currently learning ML & DS
 - 💬 Reach out <a href="MAILTO:shounaknaskar@gmail.com">@email</a> for collaborations or discussion or tea